FAQs | Published on 6th August 2025

 Longevity & Low Maintenance

-Natural stone step treads are designed for longevity.
-Unlike concrete or composite options that often crack, fade, or discolour over time, stone weathers naturally and maintains its character with minimal upkeep.
-In most cases, an occasional sweep and rinse are all that’s needed to keep them looking their best.
+Natural stone step treads are built to last.
+Unlike concrete or composite materials that can crack, fade, or lose their colour over time, stone naturally ages with grace and requires very little maintenance.
+In most cases, a simple brush and rinse are enough to keep them looking clean and well-kept.

-Thanks to their resistance to frost, UV rays, and changing temperatures, stone steps remain strong and visually appealing for many years, even in demanding outdoor environments.
-This makes them a dependable, long-term choice for any garden or entrance.
+Their natural resistance to frost, UV exposure, and temperature changes means stone steps retain their strength and appearance year after year, even in challenging outdoor conditions.
+This durability makes them a reliable and long-term investment for any pathway, garden, or entrance.

-To keep your steps in excellent condition, it’s best to use cleaning and sealing products made specifically for natural stone.
-Rob Parker’s Best, for example, provides a trusted range of stone care solutions that help preserve colour, protect against staining, and simplify routine cleaning.
-With the right maintenance approach, your step treads will continue to look impressive with very little effort.
+To maintain their quality, it’s worth using cleaning and sealing products designed specifically for natural stone.
+Rob Parker’s Best offers a trusted selection of treatments that protect against stains, enhance colour, and make general upkeep effortless.
+With the right care, your stone step treads will continue to look elegant and durable for decades.

 Click here to read our Most Asked Questions on sealing natural stone surfaces with Rob Parker’s Best